itsdombo/itsdombo/README.md

 <h1 align="center">Hi!
 I'm Dominic!</h1>

-I'm a First Year Engineering student at UBC, who has an interest for virtual reality, computer systems, and any cool tech.
+I'm a Second Year Process Engineering Student @ UBC.
+Interested in virtual reality, computer systems, and any cool tech.
 When I'm not busy in school, I like to [3D model](https://www.artstation.com/dombo), and read up about what's happening in the world of tech.

 <div id="badges" align="center">
   <a href="https://dombo.me">